vortesserax-wb/cidoc_crm_rdf/README.md

 > D1. addition of 1 additional subClass of `E41 Appellation` and `E33 Linguistic Object` for all Appellations being regarded specific to or characteristic for a language group and being directly described by a literal and not indirectly via a URI.

+&nbsp;

 ### Policies outcome

-Following the aforementioned policies resulted in the following RDF generaton decisions:
+Following the aforementioned policies resulted in the following RDF generation decisions:

 &nbsp;